Home » DSPS Degrees and Programs » B.A./B.S. in American Sign Language/English Interpreting » Technology RequirementsMenu

 To access Moodle and course content, you must have the following minimum specifications: http://www.wou.edu/provost/online/requirements

-In order to create the necessary materials for assignment submissions, you will additionally need access to videorecording equipment and software that will allow you to edit, save as .mp4, and upload to Moodle (or some other video uploading site like youtube) for sharing with classmates and instructor.
+In order to create the necessary materials for assignment submissions, you will additionally need access to videorecording equipment and software that will allow you to edit, save as .mp4, and upload to Moodle (or some other video uploading site like youtube or vimeo) for sharing with classmates and instructor.

 We highly recommend a Mac based computer and/or laptop with built-in videocamera and installed video editing equipment (iMovie).